stakeworld/stakeworld-treasury/2023-Q1-maintenance.md

 This request is for funding maintenace of:

 * RPC services for kusama and polkadot
-* Snapshot services for kusaama and polkadot
+* Snapshot services for kusama and polkadot

 ## Context/problem/solution